robinpokorny/hyperapp/README.md

 HyperApp's getting started guide and documentation is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
 Anyone can create and edit pages and contributions are very welcome.

 ## Other

-If you would like to become a collaborator in this repository, create an issue and ask to be added.
-Please explain how you plan to contribute to the project.

 If you need help with your HyperApp project, [join the Slack](https://hyperappjs.herokuapp.com/) community and don't be afraid to ask any questions.